On joining a co-op and becoming housed in the CEHL Housing Program, people take on responsibilities as both a member of the co-op and as a tenant.

 All tenancies in the CEHL Program are managed in accordance with the Residential Tenancies Act 1997 and the Performance Standards for Registered Housing Associations.

-All co-ops and tenants in the CEHL Program are expected to observe the rights and obligations of tenants and landlords and to work together to resolve any difficulties that may arise.
+All co-ops and renters in the CEHL Program are expected to observe the rights and obligations of renters and rental providers and to work together to resolve any difficulties that may arise.
 If a resolution cannot be found, the dispute should be resolved at VCAT under the Residential Tenancies Act.

-All landlord responsibilities for Community Managed Co-operatives CMCs are carried out by CEHL.
+All rental providers responsibilities for Community Managed Co-operatives CMCs are carried out by CEHL.

-Common Equity Rental Co-ops CERCs take responsibility as the landlord and are required to manage all aspects of tenancies including:
+Common Equity Rental Co-ops CERCs take responsibility as the rental provider and are required to manage all aspects of tenancies including:

 - establishing and ending tenancies

-- educating tenants about their rights and responsibilities
+- educating renters about their rights and responsibilities

 - monitoring rental payments